BlinkTagInc/node-gtfs/README.md

 ## GTFS Import Script

 The GTFS import script reads from a JSON configuration file and imports the GTFS files specified to a MongoDB database.
-See above for information on setting up your configuration file.
+[Read more on setting up your configuration file](#configuration).

 ### Make sure mongo is running